dbystrova/GJAM_clust/README.md

 alpha$plot_all
 ```

+The function `concentation_parameter` is made for visualization purposes, it takes as the input the object gjam and return the values

+-   plot\_prior plot the prior distribution for *α* parameter
+-   plot\_all plot for the prior and posterior for *α* parameter
+-   alpha vector of samples from prior distribution of *α* parameter
+-   E\_k expected number of clusters for this parameter of alpha

 Then we need to estimate the clusters.
 The cluster estimation is done by the function gjam\_cluster, which would return optimal cluster, that summarize posterior cluster distribution.
+We use the method proposedby Wade et al., 2018 where we use the clusters

 For building prior and posterior cluster distribution we can use the function...